Jobs

 • Speak English to an appropriate standard relevant to their role, i.e. with confidence and accuracy, using correct sentence structures and vocabulary, and without hesitation

-• Wrightington Wigan & Leigh Teaching Hospitals NHS Foundation Trust Wigan, United Kingdom Fixed-Term
+• Wrightington, Wigan and Leigh Teaching Hospitals NHS Foundation Trust Wigan, United Kingdom Full time, Part timeFlexible working 37.5 hours per week (Monday - Friday)

-Job summary · Due to additional investment, an exciting opportunity to join an established Children in Care Nursing team has arisen for a fixed term post, covering maternity leave from May 2024 to April 2025.
-Although the service operates Monday to Friday, covering core hours of ...
+Job summary · Due to additional investment an exciting opportunity to join an established Children in Care Nursing team has arisen for a permanent full-time post ( hours).
+Although the service operates Monday to Friday, covering core hours of 9-5, there is a requirement to show ...

 • Service Care Solutions - Healthcare